-Harry the Fairy for iOS review
+Harry the Fairy full review

 Harry the Fairy is about a little green fairy (called Harry) who has to rescue other fairies from dangerous caverns full of saws, drills and spikes.

 There are no enemies in Harry the Fairy, just the deadly drills and spikes, which are equally as challenging to overcome.
 To complete levels you need to navigate your way around the course of each level until you come to a fairy with red wings trapped inside a cage.

 With an emotional soundtrack and dark graphics, this game will keep you on edge, leaving you anticipating what's coming next.
 The graphics are quite stunning: everything down to each separate blade of grass has been utilised to show off your iOS device at its best.